m68k-fr/docker-symfony-stack/README.md

 docker-compose exec web composer require symfony/requirements-checker
 ```

-The requirements checker tool creates a file called check.php in the public/ directory of your project.
+The requirements checker tool creates a file called check.php in the public/ directory of your project:
 As our main Docker container is not local, edit that file and remove the '127.0.0.1' REMOTE_ADDR restriction.
 Open http://localhost/check.php with your browser to check the requirements.

 Regarding the 'PHP accelerator should be installed':
-Please note Opcache is installed, but deactivated by default, as this is not practical for a development environment.
+Please note Opcache is installed, but deactivated by default, as this is not recommended for a development environment.

 If the check is valid, uninstall the requirements checker: